borteo/neat-starter/src/posts/happyness.md

 I spent a whopping 26 years of my life in Italy, living in a small village between Padua and Venice.
-It was all pretty average, the typical routine &mdash; going out with my girlfriend, playing football with my friends, practicing karate, and eating pizza at the same old places.
+It was all pretty average, the typical routine &mdash; going out with my girlfriend, playing football with my friends, practicing ju-jistu and boxe, and eating pizza at the same places.

-What a thrilling life!
-But hey, I wasn't complaining.<br/>_I felt so damn lucky!_
+No complaints. _I felt so damn lucky!_

 ## Money 💶

 I hopped on the work train pretty early, at the tender age of 15.
-I wanted to be indipendent.
+I wanted to earn some money and be indipendent.

-Plus, let's face it, living in a provincial culture that thinks a University degree is for losers doesn't really inspire one to pursue higher education.
+Plus, let's face it, living in a provincial culture that thinks a uni degree is for losers doesn't really inspire one to pursue higher education.

 Working in factories and construction sites left a mark on me and gave me the kick in the ass I needed to hit the books.
 The thought of spending my entire life on an assembly line made me cringe!
 I thought, why not get myself a fancy degree?